Loss-of-coolant accident: Background

+Reactor response to coolant loss

 Under operating conditions, a reactor may passively (that is, in the absence of any control systems) increase or decrease its power output in the event of a LOCA or of voids appearing in its coolant system (by water boiling, for example).
 This is measured by the coolant void coefficient.
 Most modern nuclear power plants have a negative void coefficient, indicating that as water turns to steam, power instantly decreases.
 Two exceptions are the Soviet RBMK and the Canadian CANDU.
 Boiling water reactors, on the other hand, are designed to have steam voids inside the reactor vessel.

+Modern reactors are designed to prevent and withstand loss of coolant, regardless of their void coefficient, using various techniques: